Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Results

 \subsection{Estimators of AE probabilities compared to gold-standard}

-Panel A of Figure~\ref{fig31:ratios} shows box plots of the ratio of the one-sample estimators defined earlier divided by the gold-standard Aalen-Johansen estimator, separately per treatment arm.
-Boxplots for Arm E are slightly different compared to the companion paper, because we use here $\tau_{max}$ as evaluation time.
+Figure~\ref{fig30:ratios} shows box plots of the ratio of the one-sample estimators defined earlier divided by the gold-standard Aalen-Johansen estimator, separately per treatment arm.
+Boxplots for Arm E are slightly different compared to Stegherr et al. \cite{onesample}, because we use here $\tau_{max}$ as evaluation time.
 Briefly, incidence proportion and gold-standard often perform comparably.
 Probability transforms of the incidence density perform worst when ignoring CE, but when accounting for CE perform much better than the other three procedures which are clearly biased with many examples of extreme overestimation.
 Also, the incidence proportion displays examples of biases (downwards), with underestimation of up to 67\%.
 Comparing the two arms, overestimation of the AE probability is more pronounced in Arm C. These biases become less pronounced when looking at earlier evaluation times which prevent CEs and censoring after the respective horizon to enter calculations (results not shown).